 Hello.
 I'm Vivien Steels and this is my website.
 It features my poetry and artwork both separately and combined.
 Do stay and have a look.
 I will now tell you a bit about myself...

-I live inside a Country Park overlooking two lakes with my husband, Ian, and my new lovely rescue cat, Teddy*.
+I live inside a Country Park overlooking two lakes with my husband, Ian with our lovely kitten, Merlin.
 I am an ardent lover of wildlife, which overflows from the Park into our garden.

 I love art, both looking at it and being involved in it.
 My favourite artists are the Pre-Raphaelites and I am especially interested in Native American costumes, culture, history and spiritual beliefs.